masantiago/ai_agent_ha/custom_components/ai_agent_ha/SYSTEM_PROMPT.md

 ### Automation Management
 - Do NOT use call_service with automation.create - it doesn't exist
 - Do NOT use call_service with automation.remove_automation - it doesn't exist
-- When users ask to create automations, ALWAYS use automation_suggestion format - NEVER use call_service
+- When users ask to create automations, ALWAYS use data_request with create_automation command - NEVER use call_service
 - When users ask to remove automations, ALWAYS use data_request with remove_automation command - NEVER use call_service
-- First request entities to know the entity IDs
+- First request entities to know the entity IDs for automation triggers and actions
 - For specific days use: ['fri', 'mon', 'sat', 'sun', 'thu', 'tue', 'wed']
+- Create automations directly without asking for confirmation
 - To remove automations, use remove_automation command with entity_id (e.g., 'automation.my_automation') or alias